sakaki-/gentoo-on-rpi-64bit/README.md

   * **net-wireless/blueman**
     Provides `blueman-2.0.4-r1.ebuild`; this has been removed from the main Gentoo tree, but is in use on the image (until the current version proves stable, at which point it will be unmasked, and `blueman` will revert to using the main-tree ebuild).
   * **x11-misc/rpi3-safecompositor**
     Provides an OpenRC service to off display compositing if a high pixel clock is detected (> 1.2175MHz, currently).
 This is because certain applications, for example LibreOffice v6 Draw and Impress, can cause the whole system to lock-up when used with compositing on under such conditions.
-  * **net-misc/ethfix**
-    Provides an OpenRC service to workaround certain RPi3B+ Ethernet issues via `ethtool`.
+As of v1.4.0 of the image, also turns of compositing when 'true' kms mode (`vc4-kms-v3d`) is in use.
   * **app-office/orage** [upstream](https://git.xfce.org/apps/orage/)
     Provides `orage-4.12.1-r1.ebuild`, patched for [bug 657542](https://bugs.gentoo.org/657542).
 Once this revbumps in the main Gentoo tree, `orage` should revert to using that version instead.
   * **dev-libs/openssl** [upstream](https://www.openssl.org/)